SAF will organise National Day celebrations only on Aug 9: Ng Eng Hen

-SINGAPORE - The Singapore Armed Forces (SAF) will organise National Day celebrations only on Aug 9, and foreign dignitaries can be invited to share the joy and pride but only as observers, said Defence Minister Ng Eng Hen on Thursday (Sept 6).
+The Singapore Armed Forces (SAF) will organise National Day celebrations only on Aug 9, and foreign dignitaries can be invited to share the joy and pride but only as observers, Defence Minister Ng Eng Hen said yesterday.

 He added: "The SAF pledge is to protect Singapore's independence and sovereignty 'with our lives'."

-Dr Ng's comments came after a public discussion over historian Thum Ping Tjin's Facebook posts which suggested that Singaporeans should rejoice on the Malaysian national day, Aug 31, as it is Singapore's "unofficial independence day".
+Dr Ng's comments came after a public discussion over historian Thum Ping Tjin's Facebook posts which suggested that Singaporeans should rejoice on Malaysia's National Day, Aug 31, as it is Singapore's "unofficial independence day".

-He had also expressed his "fervent wish" in an Aug 9, 2016 post that Singapore "will one day return to our rightful place alongside our brothers and sisters in Malaya".
+Dr Thum had also expressed his "fervent wish" in an Aug 9, 2016, post that Singapore "will one day return to our rightful place alongside our brothers and sisters in Malaya".

 Over the past week, Member of Parliament Seah Kian Peng and retired diplomat Bilahari Kausikan have referred to Dr Thum's Facebook posts and questioned his loyalty to Singapore.